danieldkim/charlotte/README.md

 The `tab.load()` method has some special handling for redirects when the `followRedirects` option is `true` (the default).
-If the location being redirected to is the current page, the tab will automatically `reload()` the current page.
-If the location being redirected to is equal to the previous page, the tab will automatically call `back()` on itself and then `reload()` that previous page.
+If the location being redirected to is equal to the current page (not including search component of the urls), the tab will automatically `reload()` the current page (with the new location, including new search component if it exists).
+If it's equal to the previous page, the tab will automatically call `back()` on itself and then `reload()` that previous page.
 This is useful, for instance, in a modal form when you want the tab to automatically go back to the previous page after posting the form and to refresh that page's contents.

 There is some magic going on to make this happen as true redirects are transparent to XHR clients.
 Charlotte monkeypatches the Express